nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC9 - Find Appointment**

+**MSS**

+1. User inputs a query of the Ic of the Patient/Doctor whose appointment is required.
+2. Medilink Contacts lists all appointments with the involved Patient/Doctor.

+Use case ends.

+**Extensions**

+* 2a.
+Appointment does not involve query Patient.

+    * 2a1.
+Medilink Contacts shows error message.

+      Use case ends.

+* 2b.
+Appointment does not involve query Doctor.

+    * 2b1.
+Medilink Contacts shows error message.

+      Use case ends.

+**Use case: UC9 - Find Appointment**

+**MSS**

+1. User inputs the index of appointment to be deleted.
+2. Medilink Contacts located the appointment by index.
+3. Medilink Contacts deletes the appointment.

+Use case ends.

+**Extensions**

+* 2a.
+Appointment index does not exist.

+    * 2a1.
+Medilink Contacts shows error message.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.